 We have indicated that an equivalence relation on a set is a relation with a certain combination of properties (reflexive, symmetric, and transitive) that allow us to sort the elements of the set into certain classes.
-We saw this happen in the preview activities.
+We saw this happen in the beginning activities.
 We can now illustrate specifically what this means.
-For example, in Preview Activity 2, we used the equivalence relation of congruence modulo 3 on $\mathbb Z$ to construct the following three sets:
+For example, in Beginning Activity 2, we used the equivalence relation of congruence modulo 3 on \mathbb{Z} to construct the following three sets: